isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 ---
 <p>Dear Parent/ Guardian,</p>
 <p>We are delighted that your child/ ward has chosen to be part of our Dunman
 family.
-We understand that this transition stage from primary to secondary school will be a new experience for him/ her.
+We understand that the transition from primary to secondary school will be a new experience for him/ her.
 Hence, we have planned a series of programmes to help your child/ ward settle comfortably into the next exciting phase of his/ her growing years.</p>
 <p></p>
 <h4>1.
 Sec 1 e-Registration Exercise</h4>
-<p>We would require you to participate in the Sec 1 e-registration exercise
+<p>Please complete the Sec 1 e-registration exercise by 23 December 2024
-by providing the school with necessary information by 23 December 2024 for our Secondary 1 Orientation Experience planning and for other administrative purposes.
-Please click <a href="https://for.edu.sg/2025dmnsec1registration" rel="noopener noreferrer nofollow" target="_blank">here</a> or scan the QR
+through the link <a href="https://for.edu.sg/2025dmnsec1registration" rel="noopener noreferrer nofollow" target="_blank">here</a> or scan the QR Code below:</p>
-Code below:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 30%;" height="auto" width="100%" alt="" src="/images/Sec 1 Registration/2025sec1regqrcode.jpg">
 </div>
 <h4>2.
 Sec 1 Parent Engagement Webinar</h4>
-<p>We will be conducting a webinar zoom session on <strong>Monday 30th December 2024</strong> from
+<p>We will be conducting a Zoom webinar session on <strong>Monday 30 December 2024</strong> from
-4:00 p.m. to 5:00 p.m. to engage our parents on the following:</p>
+4:00 p.m. to 5:00 p.m. for parents/ guardians on the following:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Welcome Address by School Principal</p>
 </li>
 <li>
-<p>Cohort Administration Briefing by Year Head</p>
+<p>Cohort Administration Briefing by Year Head (Lower Secondary)</p>
 </li>
 <li>
 <p>HMT Matters by HOD/MTL</p>